Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Simulation Scenarios

-The second learning scenario is an extension of the first one, where the flat surface is replaced by an uneven terrain with perturbations that can reach $0.02$m, as depicted in Fig.~\ref{fig:simall}\textbf{b}.
-The external force dynamics are the same as in scenario L1.
+The second learning scenario (\texttt{L2}) is an extension of the first one, where the flat surface is replaced by an uneven terrain with perturbations that can reach 0.02~m, as depicted in Fig.~\ref{fig:simall}, middle row.
+The external force dynamics are the same.